Spring Sadhana

 Who is This For?

-Want to deepen their understanding of asana, breathwork, and yoga philosophy
+• Deepening their understanding of yoga philosophy

-2025 Pricing
+2026 Pricing

 Scholarships available—email info@californiayoga.com to inquire.